-Both principal dentists and the practice manager spoke very highly of the staff in how they have responded to the needs of the practice, the patients and in supporting each other during the COVID-19 pandemic.
+The registered manager spoke very highly of the staff in how they have responded to the needs of the practice, the patients and in supporting each other during the COVID-19 pandemic.

 No areas for improvements were identified.

 What next?